microsoft/shiftplanner/docs/getting-started.md

 1. From the **Shift Planner Administrator** App, navigate to **Roles**
 2. Click **New** to create a new Role, populate the Name and Description, then press **Save**
 3. Repeat step 2 for each new Role

+### Part 4: Setup Shift Types
+Shift types classify the various types of shifts, such as morning, evening, and night shifts.
+These classifications aid in the organization and assignment of shifts based on specific time slots and requirements.

+1. From the **Shift Planner Administrator** App, navigate to **Shift Types**
+2. Click **New** to create a new Shift Type, populate the Name, Start Date, and End Date then click **Save**
+> [!NOTE]
+> Start Date consists of a Date component and a Time component.
+The date component is the first date from which the shift will become available for scheduling.
+The Time component is the time of day that the shift will start.
+> End Date consists of a Date component and a Time component.
+The date component is the last date on which the shift will be available for scheduling.
+The Time component is the time of day that the shift will end.
+4. Repeat step 2 for each new Role